Alfred-Kobby/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 10-converter.js file: converts a number from base 10 to specified base

 100-map.js file: imports an array and computes a new array

+101-sorted.js file: imports a dictionary and sort it